redpesk-common/canbus-binding/docs/2-Installation.md

 >
 > This described in the below chapter.

+### Available decoder

+You can use some basic decoder provided by default by the binding which are:

+* decoder_t::noopDecoder : Default decoder if not specified, return raw value from signal's bitfield.
+* decoder_t::booleanDecoder : Coerces a numerical value to a boolean.
+* decoder_t::stateDecoder : Find and return the corresponding string state for a CAN signal's raw integer value.

 ### Generating JSON from Vector CANoe Database

 > **CAUTION** This chapter has not been tested since we haven't necessary automotive tools for that.